jsebrech/php-o/README.md

 - The session name is changed from the default
 - The session id is changed on the first request to prevent session fixation

-Additionally, some convenience functionality is provided to protect against CSRF attacks.
+Some convenience functionality is provided to protect against CSRF attacks.
 To use this:

 1. Put this code in your form: